 Method Alabama Department of Senior Services - Contact Information CALL 1-877-425-2243 1-800-AGELINE (1-800-243-5463) Available 8 a.m. to 5 p.m., Monday through Friday.
 TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+Calls to this number are free.
 WRITE Alabama Department of Senior Services 201 Monroe Street, Suite 350 Montgomery, AL 36104-1851 WEBSITE www.alabamaageline.gov

-SECTION 4 Quality Improvement Organization (paid by Medicare to check on the quality of care for people with Medicare)
+SECTION 4 Quality Improvement Organization

+(paid by Medicare to check on the quality of care for

+people with Medicare)